MA

 Course Highlights

-Professionally endorsed by Education Training Skills Wales (ETS), enabling you to qualify as a professional Youth and Community worker in one academic year.
-If you wish to complete the full MA, you will need to study for 2 years.
+This course is professionally endorsed by Education Training Standards Wales (ETS), meaning you can qualify as a Youth and Community Worker in just one academic year.
+You can continue into a second year to complete the full MA.

 Module Overview